Deadly California arrest carries echoes of George Floyd case - WTMJ

 Associated Press

-SAN FRANCISCO (AP) — Police in Alameda, California, are under fire over the death of a Hispanic man who was pinned to the ground for more than five minutes in a video-recorded arrest that unfolded as a jury in Minneapolis was deliberating in the George Floyd case.
+SAN FRANCISCO (AP) — Police in Alameda, California, are under fire over the death of a Hispanic man who was pinned to the ground face down for more than five minutes on the same day a jury in Minneapolis began deliberating in the George Floyd case.

-Autopsy findings on the cause of death have not been released, but the family of 26-year-old Mario Gonzalez blamed police, accusing them on Tuesday of using excessive force and escalating what should have been a minor encounter with the unarmed man.
+Autopsy findings have not been released, but the family of 26-year-old Mario Gonzalez accused police Wednesday of using excessive force and escalating what should have been a minor encounter with the unarmed man.

-“The police killed my brother in the same manner they killed George Floyd,” Gerardo Gonzalez said.
+Gonzalez stopped breathing following a video-recorded scuffle with police April 19 at a park, where officers had confronted him after receiving 911 calls that said he appeared disoriented or drunk.
+The initial police statement said Gonzalez had a medical emergency after officers tried to handcuff him.

+“The video showed that he died on the ground with his face on the floor with officers on top of him,” said his brother, Jerry Gonzalez.

+Added the family’s attorney, Julia Sherwin: “It would feel like drowning on dry land for him.”

-In a statement, the San Francisco Bay Area city said it is “committed to full transparency and accountability in the aftermath of Mr. Gonzalez’s death.”
+In a statement, the San Francisco Bay Area city said it is “committed to full transparency and accountability.”
 The death is under investigation by the Alameda County Sheriff’s Department, the district attorney’s office and a former San Francisco city attorney hired by Alameda to lead an independent probe.

 The three officers involved in the arrest have been placed on paid leave.

-Gonzalez stopped breathing following a scuffle with police on the evening of April 19 at a park, where officers had confronted him after receiving 911 calls that said he appeared disoriented or drunk.
-A police statement said Gonzalez had a medical emergency after officers tried to handcuff him.
+Officer James Fisher has been with the Alameda Police Department since 2010, while the others, Cameron Leahy and Eric McKinley, joined in 2018, the city said.

-The arrest took place just hours after the jury at the trial of former Minneapolis police Officer Derek Chauvin began deliberating.
-The next day, Chauvin was convicted of murder and manslaughter for pinning Floyd to the pavement with his knee on the Black man’s neck in a case that was likewise documented on video and touched off a national reckoning over racism and police brutality.
+The arrest took place just hours before the case against former Minneapolis police Officer Derek Chauvin went to the jury.
+The next day, Chauvin was convicted of murder and manslaughter for pinning Floyd to the pavement with his knee on the Black man’s neck in a case that touched off a national reckoning over racism and police brutality.

-In Alameda, the nearly hourlong video from two officers’ body cameras released late Tuesday shows police talking to a seemingly dazed Gonzalez, who struggles to answer questions.

 “I think you just had too much to drink today, OK?
 That’s all,” the officer says.
 Later, he adds, “Mario, just please stop fighting us.”